-Our surveys to assess the extent and severity of coral bleaching on the Great Barrier Reef are now complete.
+The first phase of our surveys assessed the extent and severity of coral bleaching on the Great Barrier Reef.

-Our preliminary findings — compiled before the latest Cape Grenville trip — show 22 per cent of coral on the Reef has died due to the worst mass bleaching event on record.
+Our preliminary findings — collated before the last surveys conducted at Cape Grenville — show 22 per cent of coral on the Reef died due to the worst mass bleaching event on record.

 Eighty-five per cent of this mortality occurred in the 600 kilometre stretch between the tip of Cape York and just north of Lizard Island.

-Overall, the area below Cairns has escaped significant mortality.
+Overall, the area south of Cairns escaped significant mortality.

 Far Northern Management Area

-Based on initial results of in-water surveys, the average coral loss is 50 per cent in this area.
+Based on initial results of in-water surveys, the average coral loss was 50 per cent in this area.

 Cairns–Cooktown Management Area

-Between Lizard Island and Tully, coral mortality on reefs ranges from high (between 30 and 49.9 per cent) to low levels (between 0.1 and 9.9 per cent).
+Between Lizard Island and Tully, coral mortality on reefs ranged from high (between 30 and 49.9 per cent) to low levels (between 0.1 and 9.9 per cent).

-Based on initial results of in-water surveys, the average coral loss is 16 per cent in this area.
+Based on initial results of in-water surveys, the average coral loss was 16 per cent in this area.
 (Note: Surveys around Lizard Island were conducted in March.
-More recent reports indicate mortality levels are likely to be higher in this management area.)
+Later reports indicated mortality levels were likely to be higher in this management area.)

 Townsville–Whitsunday Management Area

-Between Tully and the Whitsundays, coral mortality on reefs ranges from medium levels (between 10 and 29.9 per cent) to no mortality.
+Between Tully and the Whitsundays, coral mortality on reefs ranged from medium levels (between 10 and 29.9 per cent) to no mortality.

-Based on initial results of in-water surveys, the average coral loss is 3 per cent in this area.
+Based on initial results of in-water surveys, the average coral loss was 3 per cent in this area.

 Mackay–Capricorn Management Area

-South of Mackay, no bleaching-induced mortality has been detected.
+South of Mackay, no bleaching-induced mortality was detected.

 This year’s mass coral bleaching on the Great Barrier Reef was triggered by record-breaking sea surface temperatures.Read more on Record-breaking sea surface temperatures